ToreAndreRosander/MountainGoat/README.md

 ## Description

+This is my first-year exam for my frontend studies at Noroff.
 High quality photo and adventure blog with a modern and minimalistic design.
 The frontend is built with HTML 5, CSS 3 and Javascript.
 The content is fetched from a headless wordpress installation.